Local Adoption Process

 Insurance Services Office Rating

 Insurance Services Office (ISO) reviews city practices so that they can develop an insurance classification rating that reflects the safety and durability of the buildings in the event of flood or other natural disaster.
 This rating is based on having certified inspectors, regular training, adequate staffing to handle their local building demand, and the adoption and enforcement of current building codes, including energy codes.
 If the building code adopted by a city is more than five years older than the latest edition published (2009 and earlier codes), the city will begin to lose points in their score, increasing as time goes on.
 Conversely, the adoption of the 2015 building codes and energy codes awards the maximum number of points in that category.
+Frequently asked questions for code officials.

 ISO published its Building Codes Assessment Report for 2015.
 This report contains valuable information about the state of building code adoption in Texas and the impact of delayed code adoption and lax code enforcement on hazard insurance rates.